20 Jul 2010

 Holes (by Louis Sachar)

-I'd heard of Louis Sachar, because he won a prestigious award for this book.
+I'd heard of Louis Sachar, because he won a prestigious award for this book, 'Holes'.
 I had wondered about reading it, but I tend to be biassed (often unfairly) against so-called 'literary' fiction.
 However, when I saw it for 60c at the local thrift store, I decided to pick it up.
-It's sat on my shelves for a few months; however, I recently wanted something completely different from my usual reading diet, and it looked as if this would fit the bill.
+It sat on my shelves for a few months; however, I recently wanted something completely different from my usual reading diet, and it looked as if this would fit the bill.

-I had forgotten that it's technically teenage fiction; not that it matters, since I very much enjoy children's books.
-This is one of those crossover novels anyway, which is entirely suitable for adult, and indeed younger children.
+I had forgotten that it's technically teenage fiction.
+Not that it matters, since I very much like many children's books.
+This is one of those crossover novels anyway, which is entirely suitable for adults, and indeed younger children.
 Though probably not the very young.
 The story is about Stanley Yelnats, a rather ordinary and not very popular boy who has a string of bad luck.
 Then, unjustly accused of stealing some trainers, he is sent away to a camp.

 I suppose it's a bit like Harry Potter in reverse.
 Stanley comes from a loving (if slightly eccentric) home, and knows that his parents will miss him.
 So he writes to them regularly, and does not let them know that the camp is in fact rather abusive, not correctional at all.
 There are no water sports or hiking expeditions.
 Instead, every child in the camp has to dig a five-foot hole, every day.
 They start long before dawn so as to avoid the sun as far as possible... but they have to continue until they have finished.
 Without fail.